FAQ

 05. What is the registration process?

-Registration must be completed before packaging subject to system participation is placed onto the German market for the first time.
+Registration must be completed before packaging filled with goods is placed on the German market for the first time.

 Registration must be completed on the website of the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) in LUCID, the electronic data processing system.
 The Verpackungsgesetz (Packaging Act) has provided for a purely electronic registration process.

-Producers / initial distributors file their master data in the LUCID Packaging Register (https://oeffentliche-register.verpackungsregister.org/Producer) and receive a registration number which they then provide to their system to enter into a system participation agreement.
+Producers/initial distributors file their master data in the LUCID Packaging Register (https://lucid.verpackungsregister.org/Hersteller/Registrierung/Teil-1) and receive a registration number which they then provide to their system in order to enter into a system participation agreement for their packaging that is subject to system participation.

 The registration for initial distributors under obligation is always completed under the designation 'producer' regardless of whether these are manufacturers or retailers/importers, for example.
 This has to do with the fact that the Verpackungsgesetz (Packaging Act) refers to the party under obligation as a 'producer'.